soheeparklee/soheeparklee.github.io/_posts/2024-7-25-OS-2process-thread.md

 - then load context or state of another process <br>
   👍🏻 since each process has memory allocated, if heavy jobs are run, might have overhead problem. <br>

-## ✅ Multi Thread
+## ✅ Multi Threading

+> normally, one thread in one process <br>
+> multiple thread in one process <br>

-> multiple thread is made for increading computing speed of the system
+- 👍🏻 multiple thread is made for increading computing speed of the system
 - 👍🏻 shares address space, resources(unlike process) thus can save time, resource <br>
 - 👎🏻 security <br>
-- if one thread breaks data space, other threads will be affected(since they share memory) <br>
+- 👎🏻 if one thread breaks data space, other threads will be affected(since they share memory) <br>
+- 👎🏻 synchronization
+- 👎🏻 deadlock
-  ➡️ could be prevented by **Critical Section** method <br>
+- 💊 could be prevented by **Critical Section** method <br>

+> 💡 **When should we use multi threading instead of multi processing?** <br>
+>
+> > - to save resource allocation, as threads share resource <br>
+> > - communication between thread is cost effective <br>
+> > - 👎🏻 however, need to be cautiious about resource sharing! <br>

 ## ⭐️ Critical section